mge1512/migrate_hpux_to_sles/chapters/header.md

-# Migrating from HP-UX to SLES 16.0
+# Migrating from HP-UX to SLES 16.0 - An Administrator's Guide